hackclub/some-assembly-required/guide/writing-code/uppercaser.md

 <br />

 This is a snippet from the program, showing just the functioning code.
 To see the full program, check out [Uppercaser.asm](/code/x86-intel/uppercaser/uppercaser.asm).
-For more information about how to run this program, check out [this section](/code/x86-intel).
+For more information about how to run this program, check out the [x86-64 Intel Syntax section](/code/x86-intel).

 <br />